acmello/social-snakes/README.md

 1) You must be an authorized app's collaborator.<br>
 2) Test in your browser the location (note it's non secure http; only for development and testing purposes it's NOT https): `http://apps.facebook.com/social-snakes`<br>

-Local Persoanl .git/config File Template:
+Local Personal .git/config File Template:
 -----------------------------------------

     [core]